ChristopherMorrison/College-Organization-Manager/README.md

     python3 Manager.py
     ```

-5. Watch the program fail as I have yet to release the segment that creates the Google sheet automatically
-6. Connect a google sign in sheet...

-## Configuration
-1. TBD

-## Usage and Capabilities
-1. TBD
+5. If there is no settings.cfg or there is an issue with the current settings.cfg file the program will go through a first time setup and you will need to enter your email and a few other things when prompted
+6. If the sheet cannot be connected to you will be prompted to either create a new one or remediate the issue by altering settings.cfg

 ## Documentation
-1. TBD, probably just screenshots and arrows with a sprinkle of graphs
+1. Screenshots to come
+2. Examples to come

 ## Future Development plans
-- Instructions on how to cleanly integrate a google forms based sign in sheet
-- Cleaner code, ways to rename things, and add-on implementation examples
-- Available update notification
-- Feedback from instances of use
 - Automatic generation of the google sheet that is required to use the program
+- Instructions on how to cleanly integrate a google forms based sign in sheet or do it automatically
 - Statistics of the internal roster
+- Cleaner code, ways to rename things, and add-on implementation examples
 - Models instead of ad-hoc lists of lists
+- Available updated version notification
+- Changes based on feedback from instances of use
-- Emailconnectivity to alert system administrator of major issues
+- Email connectivity to alert system administrator of major issues
 - Subroster generation to quickly determine subgroups of the organization's members

 ## Notes
-- I think I'm obligated in some way by the MIT to mention gspread which functions as the API for connecting to the spreadsheet
-- I think I'm also obligated to mention the other open source projects I used, they are all listed in the requirements.txt file but I'm not distributing them so I don't think I need to include their licenses here, you can look them up yourself
+- [Anton Burnashev's gspread](https://github.com/burnash/gspread) is the API used to communicate with the google sheet.